Enjoy a variety of fun-filled fall activities

 - The Julian Apple Days Festival in October at Menghini Winery features music and dancing, children's games and activities, gold panning demonstrations, a beer and wine garden, food and merchandise vendors, apple-related contests, the coronation of Mr. and Mrs. Apple Days and, of course, Julian's famous apple pies.

-- The cooler desert temperatures and vast landscape welcome visitors to the annual Borrego Days Desert Festival, October 26-28, in Borrego Springs, East County's desert oasis town.
-Themed "Heart of the Desert," the celebration includes a parade, the Miss Borrego Springs pageant, dance parties, live music, beer garden, arts and crafts exhibitions and more.
+- The cooler desert temperatures and vast landscape welcome visitors to the annual Borrego Days Desert Festival in Borrego Springs, East County's desert oasis town.
+The celebration includes a parade, the Miss Borrego Springs pageant, dance parties, live music, beer garden, arts and crafts exhibitions and more.

 - In November, the annual Mother Goose Parade, the largest parade in San Diego County, brings crowds of spectators to the city streets of El Cajon.
 The parade kicks-off the winter holiday season and features whimsical floats, clowns, bands, equestrians and celebrity appearances.